intelligent-machine-learning/dlrover/docs/online_learning.md

 Other kinds of DL frameworks can be supported by implementing pluggable Executors if needed.

-In addition, following features are under developing and their priorities can be changed as needed.
+In addition, the following features are under refactoring to the open source version, and their priorities can be changed as needed.
 - [ ] High Performance States Storage Backend
 - [ ] Model Parameters Resharding and PS AutoScaling
 - [ ] An End-to-End Online Learning Example